 - 1.5 fluid ounces (one-shot) of distilled spirits (about 40% alcohol)

 I recommend that members of my program abstain from alcohol initially.
 After a pattern of weight loss is established, they can experiment with adding alcohol back into their diet.
 I suggest starting with no more than 3 drinks a week as they monitor their weight to make sure it’s still dropping

 Bottom Line…It is possible to lose weight after menopause

 If you’re at the age of menopause, and you’re finding it hard to control your growing belly, then you want to get your hormones working for you.

-The foods I’ve listed above are a great starting point, but if you’ve struggled with putting a complete plan together to successfully fight menopausal belly fat, then I encourage you to look into my Weight Loss Coaching Program.
+The foods I’ve listed above are a great starting point, but if you’ve struggled with putting a complete plan together to successfully fight menopausal belly fat, then I encourage you to look into our Freedom Weight Loss Coaching program.

 The program is ideal for perimenopausal or menopausal women over 40 who want a sane approach for overall weight loss.